-This recipe again comes from one of my favourite community cookbooks.
-The Kurri Kurri King Coal Cookbook from 1979.
+The recipe I use is very close to my mum's recipe and comes from one of my favourite community cookbooks: the Kurri Kurri King Coal Cookbook from 1979.

-I have, however, added a couple of extra ingredients to make this a sticky Apricot Chicken dish that works every time.
+I have, however, added a couple of extra ingredients to make this a sticky Apricot Chicken dish.
+I've also tested and re-tested to make sure the recipe works every time.
+Along with the standard cooking method, I've added instructions for making this apricot chicken in the slow cooker.

 - french onion soup mix